Depending upon the complexity of your project, the permit requirements and inspection process may vary from the

 To prevent breaks, low-pressure issues, and health risks, replace water service lines that are older than 50 years or that are made of non-copper materials, particularly lead and galvanized pipe.
 Contact Denver Water Sales Administration to find out if the water lines on your property need to be replaced.

-The organizations and agencies listed below serve Denver area residents who are in need of home modifications and repairs, from installing wheelchair ramps, snow removal and landscaping to minor electrical/plumbing work, energy-efficient upgrades, and more.
-Follow the links below to contact these groups for resources, advice, and assistance.
+These organizations help serve Denver-area residents, from installing wheelchair ramps, snow removal and landscaping to minor electrical/plumbing work, energy-efficient upgrades, and more.

 Search a list of companies that currently have obtained a contractor's license from the City and County of Denver.
 Be sure to check the expiration date and status to make sure the contractor's license is still active.

 Create an account using the e-plan account application form.
 Then use e-Plan to submit site development or wastewater plans electronically.